Does this test have other names?

 What is this test?

 This test measures the amount of factor XI in your blood.
-Factor XI is a substance that plays an important role in blood clotting.
+Factor XI is a protein that plays an important role in blood clotting.

 If you don't have enough factor XI, you may have a condition called factor XI deficiency.
-This is also known as hemophilia C. Hemophilia C is a bleeding disorder that can range from mild to moderate.
+This is a rare bleeding disorder.
+It is also known as hemophilia C. Hemophilia C is a bleeding disorder that can range from mild to moderate.
 If you have hemophilia C, your tendency to bleed is not as severe as that seen in the other types of hemophilia.

 Why do I need this test?

-You might need this test if your doctor suspects that you have factor XI deficiency.
+You might need this test if your healthcare provider suspects that you have factor XI deficiency.

 What other tests might I have along with this test?

-Your doctor may order different types of blood-clotting tests.
+Your healthcare provider may order different types of blood-clotting tests.
 These may include:

 Activated partial thromboplastin time, or aPTT, test, which shows the activity of several substances involved in blood clotting